-Syntax Description detail (Optional) Expands the output of the command to include the ID of the last user to make a configuration change and the process in which the changes were made. made.
+Syntax Description (Optional) Expands the output of the command to include the ID of the last user to make a configuration change and the process in which the changes were made.
+Command Modes ermine if a change has been made.

-Command Default This command is disabled by default.
-If this command is not entered, the management system has to query the device for the current running-config file and then compare the results to the last known configuration to determine if a change has been made.

 Command History Release Modification 12.2(33)SRC This command was introduced.
 12.2(33)SB This command was integrated into Cisco IOS Release 12.2(33)SB and implemented on the Cisco 10000 series.
-12.4(20)T This command was integrated into Cisco IOS Release 12.4(20)T. Cisco IOS XE Release 3.9S This command was integrated into Cisco IOS XE Release 3.9S.

-This configuration infrastructure command assigns a version number that is updated every time the running-config file is changed.
-This version number is called the configuration change tracking identifier or CTID.
-The CTID can be used to compare configuration files to track configuration changes and take appropriate actions (for example, a configuration rollback).
-Config Logger can also use the CTID to determine if there have been any changes to the running-config file.

-CTID makes the management system more efficient by presenting information that indicates a change has been made to the running-config file.
-Without CTID, the management system has to query the device for the current running-config file and then compare the results to the last known configuration to determine if a change has been made.

-The following example shows that the current running-config file is version 4 and that this file was saved on June 15, 2006 at 7.572 seconds after 3:02 p.m.:
+12.4(20)T This command was integrated into Cisco IOS Release 12.4(20)T. Usage Guidelines running-config file i or CTID.
+The CTIE appropriate actions nfrastructure command assigns a version number that is updated every time the s changed.
+This version number is called the configuration change tracking identifier D can be used to compare configuration files to track configuration changes and take (for example, a configuration rollback).
+Config Logger can also use the CTID to ave been any changes to the running-config file. has been made to the inagement system more efficient by presenting information that indicates a change e running-config file.
+Without CTID, the management system has to query the device ing-config file and then compare the results to the last known configuration to ge has been made.
+Examples ple shows that the current running-config file is version 4 and that this file was saved 7.572 seconds after 3:02 p.m.: Router# show conf ig id version:4 time:20 06-06-15T15:02:07.572Z The following example shows that the current running-config file is version 9 and that this file was last saved on June 18, 2006 at 34.431 seconds after 6:34 p.m.

-Device# show config id

-version:4 time:2006-06-15T15:02:07.572Z

-The following example shows that the current running-config file is version 9 and that this file was last saved on June 18, 2006 at 34.431 seconds after 6:34 p.m.
 The file was saved by the system and changed from Init:

-Device# show config id detail
+Router# show config id detail